-Many people go to sell their home and their realtor takes one look at their kitchen and tells them they need to get it remodeled before trying to sell the home.
-They also tell them they need to get the house painted to which of course I certainly agree, but what would you expect coming from a painter?
+Many people go to sell their home and their realtor takes one look at their kitchen and tells them they need to get it remodeled before trying to sell the house.
+They also tell them they need to get the house painted to which of course I certainly agree, but then what would you expect coming from a painter?

 Kitchen Remodels Make Your House Sell Faster, Not for More

 If your real estate agent didn’t make this clear the main benefit of remodeling before selling is to eliminate barriers to buying your house for as many people as possible.
 If you have a kitchen in which for half of the people looking at your house it’s a deal breaker then it’s going to take that much longer to sell the place.
 And of course your realtor may end up showing it twice as many times in order to sell it so there’s definitely incentive on his or her part to get you to spend the money on your house.
 It’s to your realtor’s advantage.

 Selling Fast Saves You Money if You Move Out Before Selling